-However, new data has not been available for this performance measure for several years.
+New data has not been available for this performance measure for several years.
 The data is obtained from the California Deparment of Education (DOE), and the DOE made a decision to no longer share this data.
 The California Department of Public Health is currently working with the DOE to try and obtain access to the data again.
 Based on this lengthy delay, we will be proposing a new measure for the fiscal year 2019-21 budget cycle.

 Percent of San Mateo County Adults with Type II Diabetes

 The percentage of San Mateo County adults reported to have Type II diabetes decreased this fiscal year compared to the prior fiscal year.
 This resulted in San Mateo County meeting the established target for this performance measure.